-The Rio Grande’s spring caddis hatch in the middle box section is a phenomenal event in a fishery that is under essentially no pressure.
+The Rio Grande’s middle box section is a phenomenal fishery that is under essentially no pressure.
 With no other multi-day guide service on the market and the extreme difficulty of access, it is unlikely that we will see any other fishermen during our three days in the canyon.

-The wilderness in the middle box is some of the most pristine in New Mexico, offering fantastic wildlife sightings of large birds of prey, river otters and herds of big horn sheep (including some massive males).
+The wilderness in the middle box is some of the most pristine in New Mexico, offering fantastic wildlife sightings of large birds of prey, river otters and herds of big horn sheep.
 There is also some great human history, as we will float by the crumbling hideout of an early 20th century horse thief, an abandoned mining site, and two fantastic and seldom visited archeological sites.

 This is one of our favorite new adventures.
 Experience this world-class multi-day glamping and fly fishing adventure through the Middle Box section of the Rio Grande Del Norte National Monument.
 This trip is a collaborative effort between Far Flung Adventures and the pros at Taos Fly Shop.
 Taylor Streit, owner of Taos Fly Shop, is a long time Taos local and a Fly Fishing Hall of Fame member who has fished waters from Alaska to Patagonia, and he considers this stretch of breathtaking and isolated river among the greatest he has ever been on.
 Come along with us, get pampered, and let some real pros show you how to catch the biggest fish around!